sv650s/sb-capstone/notebooks/README.md

 Notebooks are numbered in the order they were done

-Unfortunately because of github repo limits, I could not check in all data files
+Unfortunately because of github repo limits, I could not check in all data files or models.
+Sample data sets have been checked in so you can get a sense of what the data looks like

 ## Traditional ML Model